 Fun mindfulness exercises exist!
 They are out there.
 People are doing them every day as they go about their routines.

 You don't have to meditate.
-You totally can if you want.
+I mean, you totally can if you want.
 I'm all about it.
 But I know it's not for everyone and it's not right all the time.
 So, I think it's important to have some fun mindfulness exercises that don't exclusively include meditation.

 Somewhere along the way, I think mindfulness and meditation have gotten conflated.